rycao18/GetSMSCodeNumbers/README.md

   * Code 1: Number already exists in the database
 -------------------

-## Examples
-Examples can be found as test.js and test2.js in the repository.
+## Examples can be found as test.js and test2.js in the repository.
 ------------------------
 Currently being hosted on http://rycooks.com for Chinese phone numbers (must have 86 at the beginning) for Nike Accounts :)